ryanatkn/earbetter/README.md

 In 2016 I made a simple ear training game named [`ear-sharpener`](https://github.com/ryanatkn/ear-sharpener).
 This is a followup with a new design.
-The goal is to make an ear training experience that's fun and useful, in that order.
+The goal is to make an ear training experience that's fun and useful, and I'm crossing my fingers that at least one of those works out.

+It's designed for MIDI input like a piano keyboard, and it works without MIDI, but the experience probably won't be as good for most people.

 ## develop